fwhigh/fwhigh.github.io/_posts/2021-05-24-ml-model-selection-with-metaflow.md

 What is Metaflow?
-It's a framework that lets you write data pipelines in pure Python, and it's particurly suited to scaling up machine learning solutions.
+It's a framework that lets you write data pipelines in pure Python, and it's particularly suited to scaling up machine learning applications.
 Pipelines are specified as multiple *steps* in a *flow*, and steps can consist of potentially many *tasks* executed in parallel in their own isolated containers in the cloud.